phuocnguyen90/paraOCR/README.md

 **A high-performance, parallel pipeline for batch OCR processing of local files.**

-`paraOCR` is a Python command-line tool designed to perform high-quality Optical Character Recognition (OCR) on thousands of local files (PDFs, PNGs, JPEGs) quickly and efficiently.
-It acts as a powerful wrapper around the excellent `easyocr` library, adding a robust parallel processing architecture to maximize the throughput of your hardware.
+`paraOCR` is a Python command-line tool for running high-quality OCR on large collections of local files — PDFs, PNGs, JPEGs — as quickly and efficiently as your hardware allows.
+It builds on the `easyocr` library, but adds what’s missing: true batch processing, a parallel architecture that speeds up even single large files, and practical features for real-world use.

+EasyOCR is great, but it doesn’t natively handle running through hundreds or thousands of documents in one go.
+After years of seeing no one turn it into a production-ready tool, I decided to do it myself. `paraOCR` supports batch processing, parallel execution, pause-and-resume, and even a web UI so you can run it easily on Google Colab.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)